dusk-network/piecrust/docs/on-disk-datastore.md

 |                                   | ModId2        | mmap backing file          |
 |                                   | ModId2_Commit1|                            |
 |                                   | ModId2_last   | points to commit1          |

+Note that by "points to commitN", it is currently meant that the file has the same content as commitN file.
+In future implementations this semantics will be preserved yet actual technical mechanism will differ, for example, symbolic link or a postfix name will be used instead.

 Here is how the contents of the directory will look like in real life:
 ```